djgroen/FabSim3/docs/papers.md

 This page contains a list of selected papers that have extensively used FabSim3, or its predecessor FabSim.

+!!! note
+        This list is maintained manually, and may not contain certain (recent) relevant publications.

 ## Core FabSim3 papers

 * Groen, D., Arabnejad, H., Suleimenova, D., Edeling, W., Raffin, E., Xue, Y., Bronik, K., Monnier, N. and Coveney, P.V., 2023.
 FabSim3: An automation toolkit for verified simulations using high performance computing.
 Computer Physics Communications, 283, p.108596.